DDA4210, Spring 2023

 Attendance requirement

-You are expected to attend the course in-person or watch all course videos on time unless you are unable to come to the campus (don’t wait until the last minute of the assignment deadline).
-We use quizzes help you keep the pace.
+You are expected to attend the course in-person.
 Important course announcements will be made in Blackboard and this website or via email; you are responsible for being aware of these announcements.